-The Center’s journalism and media researchers study news and information trends, including public perceptions of the news media; evolving news consumption habits in a digital age; and key audience and economic indicators within the media industry itself.
-Signature reports have examined media polarization, the local news ecosystem, the public’s experiences with misinformation.
+Pew Research Center’s journalism and media researchers study news and information trends, including public perceptions of the news media; evolving news consumption habits in a digital age; and key audience and economic indicators within the media industry itself.
+Signature reports have examined media polarization, the local news ecosystem, and the public’s experiences with misinformation.

 Republicans are about four times as likely as Democrats to say voter fraud has been a major issue with mail-in ballots.